takara-ai/Website/env/archetypes/events.md

 ---
-title: "{{ replace .Name "-" " " | title }}"
+title: '{{ replace .Name "-" " " | title }}'
-date: {{ .Date }}
+date: '{{ dateFormat "2006-01-02" .Date }}'
 draft: true
-location: "Venue Name, Address"
+location:
-dateEvent: "YYYY-MM-DD"
+  venue: "Venue Name"
+  city: "City Name"
+  country: "Country Name"
+dateEvent: '{{ dateFormat "2006-01-02" .Date }}'
 timeEvent: "HH:MM AM/PM"
 ticketLink: "http://example.com"
-description: ""
+description: "A brief description of the event."
+categories:
+  - "Category 1"
-categories: [ "Category 1", "Category 2" ]
+  - "Category 2"
+tags:
+  - "Tag 1"
-tags: [ "Tag 1", "Tag 2" ]
+  - "Tag 2"
 display: "yes"
+images: "path/to/featured-image.jpg"
 ---

 ## Event Description

-Write a brief description of the event here.
+Write a detailed description of the event here.

 ## Schedule

-Provide details about the event schedule.
+Provide a detailed schedule of the event.

 ## Speakers

-List the speakers, if any.
+List the speakers, their bios, and what they will be talking about.

 ## How to Attend

-Provide information on how to attend the event, including any registration details.
+Include detailed information on how to attend the event, including registration details, ticket prices, and any prerequisites.

+## FAQs

+Answer common questions attendees might have about the event.